Saurabhh-37/ai-voice-keyboard/docs/verification/database-connection-status.md

 ## Conclusion

+**✅ All pages that need PostgreSQL are properly connected.**

+- **5 pages** directly use the database via API calls
+- **1 page** (profile) uses Firebase but data syncs automatically
+- **3 pages** (landing, login, signup) don't need database access

-**✅ All pages and components are properly connected to PostgreSQL on Railway.**
+The architecture is correct: public/auth pages don't need database, and all authenticated data pages are fully connected to PostgreSQL.

-Every page that needs database access is using the API client, which connects to the API routes, which use Prisma to interact with PostgreSQL.
-All data operations are authenticated, user-scoped, and secure.